cmantuano/askdata-docs/docs/dataset-filters-configuration.md

 layout: doc
 ---

-## Dataset: Rules
+## Dataset: **Rules**

+Once the Dataset is connected you will be able to configure it.

-This document provides examples of advanced dataset configuration deploying a business logic rule to a dataset
+Dataset settings available on **Rules** tab provides examples of advanced dataset configuration deploying a business logic rule to a dataset:

 ### Sorting rules